jbarnes850/near-intents-example/README.md

 ## Overview

-The NEAR Defuse Protocol is a system for executing multichain transactions through intents.
+NEAR Intents is a system for executing multichain transactions.
 An intent represents a user's desired state change (e.g., "I want to swap X NEAR for Y USDC") rather than a specific execution path.
 This allows for more flexible and efficient execution of financial operations.

 ### Protocol Architecture